How to Enter the CASSIES

 - Entry Release Form (signed by your client giving permission for the case to be entered.

-At this stage you are only concerned with the Case Summary Form which you access by clicking on the Register Now button.
-Complete the online form which includes your contact information and a password of your choice.
+Click on the Register Now button and complete the Case Summary Form, including your contact information and a password of your choice.
 The Account Info page is the first page that loads when you register or login to the site.
 It allows you to review all your activity, see your current entry fees, edit your registration details, and manage case details.

 Once logged in, click the "Start Here" button and complete the form that loads.
-Remember, you can save your entry as work in progress at any time, and you can add as many case entries as required.
-When each entry is complete, click on "Print/View Case" to review.
-Entries are not officially submitted until payment is complete.
-Entries are not complete until you’ve confirmed entry details and uploaded Case Creatives.
+You can save your entry as work in progress at any time, and you can add as many case entries as required.
+When each entry is complete, submit it by clicking "Submit".
+Entries cannot be submitted until you have uploaded your Case Creative and confirmed your entry details.

 Features to take note of: